RibbonCommunications/webrtc-distant-js/packages/distant-protocol-readme.md

----
-title: Distant Protocol
-notes: To view this markdown file properly, it is suggested you view it in VSCode using the markdown-preview-enhanced add-on.
----

 # Distant Protocol

 This package holds the distant protobuf protocol definition.
 It's meant as a central repository that dependents can link to as a single place for the protocol.

-The protocol file is here: [distant.proto](./distant.proto)

 # Usage